-While living in Costa Rica (and looking for ways of making a living that didn’t involve trips to cover kidnappings in Colombia) I set up one of the world’s first online magazines, the Green Arrow Guide to Central America (in January 1995), and then the first online agency providing an English-language, content-rich promotional platform for ministries of tourism, NGOs and grassroots tourism businesses across Central America.
-Back in the UK, as editorial director, digital, for a contract publishing agency, I worked with big clients like British Airways, and on the creation of property site primelocation.com, before moving to Opodo for the build and launch of the travel portal.
+I left the London Evening Standard to work as a freelance in Central America and Latin America, specifically Colombia.
+While living in Costa Rica, I learnt coding from an ex-Silicon Valley tech exile and set up one of the world’s first online magazines, the Green Arrow Guide in January 1995 as well as an online media agency providing an English-language content for many organisations including the Central American ministries of tourism, conservation NGOs and grassroots tourism networks.
+Back in London, I became editorial director, digital, for Omnicom agency Premier (now Cedar Communication) and worked with British Airways and on the creation of property site primelocation.com, before being seconded to Opodo for the build and launch of the travel portal.

 For more work experience details, look me up on LinkedIn.